learnk8s/learnk8s.io/src/best-practices/kubernetes-best-practices.md

 - PodPresets: automatically mount a ConfigMap or Secret to a pod based on annotations
 - In the application, watch the configuration file for changes, so that the configuration can be changed at runtime by updating the ConfigMap or Secret
 - When using values from a ConfigMap/Secret as environment variables, the environment variables in the containers are NOT updated when updating the ConfigMap/Secret
-- CI/CD pipeline that restarts pods whenever a ConfigMap/Secret is updated (this ensures that the new data is being used by the pods, even if the application does not watch the configuration file for changes or if the configuration data is mounted as environment variables)
+- Use CI/CD pipeline that restarts pods whenever a ConfigMap/Secret is updated (this ensures that the new data is being used by the pods, even if the application does not watch the configuration file for changes or if the configuration data is mounted as environment variables)
+  - Alternatively, include a version name in the name of the ConfigMap and when configuration changes, create a new ConfigMap and update applications to use the new ConfigMap (see Chapter 1).
+- Always mount Secrets as volumes (files), never as env vars
+- Avoid stateful applications in Kubernetes
+  - Use SaaS/cloud service offerings for stateful services
+  - If running on premises and public SaaS is not an option, have a dedicated team that provides internal stateful SaaS to the rest of the organisation

 ### RBAC